noureddine-taleb/subscription_platform/README.md

 ```

 Note that this only works for the first time it runs. because any other subsequent post created using restapi, will automatically send the email asynchronously.

+## Api Doc

+in the root folder you will find postman collection file "subscription.postman_collection.json" import it, and have fun !